Konstantina155/InferONNX/README.md

 python3 scripts/benchmarks/create_cdf.py partitions/
 ```
 The output CDF plots for each model and its partitions will be saved in the `results/` directory.
 > **Note** The process can be time-consuming, as Valgrind’s Massif tool captures heap snapshots in real time throughout inference.
+Once the automatic partitioning technique is completed, you can put `new_partitions` to the command and generate the associate cdf for the model partitions.